 On February 17, 2009, President Obama signed the American Recovery and Reinvestment Act (ARRA).
 The HITECH (Health Information Technology for Economic and Clinical Health) Act is part of this legislation and is designed to encourage physicians and other healthcare organizations to adopt and use (in a meaningful way) Electronic Health Records (EHR).

-In the August 26, 2010, Your Life Your Health, we discussed the requirement that healthcare providers use a "certified EHR" in order to quality for "meaningful use," which is a description of the use of an EHR which will contribute to patient safety and improved quality of care.
+Also, healthcare providers must use a "certified EHR" in order to quality for "meaningful use," which is a description of the use of an EHR which will contribute to patient safety and improved quality of care.